 Average Net Price: $20,019

-Niagara University offers a Bachelor of Science in Nursing degree that can be completed in a traditional 4-year track or in an accelerated track.
 Niagara University’s Bachelor of Science in Nursing degree program is a first-rate nursing degree that prepares graduates for a diverse and challenging role as a professional nurse.
 The program provides graduates with an excellent foundation of nursing knowledge and skills, delivered through an integrated curriculum.
 Graduates will receive both theoretical and practical education, including hands-on clinical experiences, across varied settings.
-Graduates will be eligible for licensure as Registered Nurses (RNs).
 Graduates will also be prepared to move into graduate programs at prestigious universities.
 The BS in Nursing program at Niagara University is designed to develop competent, confident, reflective practitioners who can provide holistic care to patients and their families.
 Students will learn side-by-side with experienced faculty members that are experts in nursing education and clinical practice.
 Hands-on experience is vital for nursing graduates to feel confident in their abilities.